-- (a) With its Alternate I when the contract amount is expected to be above the simplified acquisition threshold and a design-bid-build project delivery method will be followed; or - (b) With its Alternate II when the contract amount is expected to be above the simplified acquisition threshold and a design-build project delivery method will be followed. - (c) With its Alternate III when the contract amount is expected to be above the simplified acquisition threshold and a construction-manager-as-constructor project delivery method will be followed.
+- (a) With its Alternate I when the contract amount is expected to exceed the simplified acquisition threshold and a design-bid-build project delivery method will be followed; or - (b) With its Alternate II when the contract amount is expected to exceed the simplified acquisition threshold and a design-build project delivery method will be followed. - (c) With its Alternate III when the contract amount is expected to exceed the simplified acquisition threshold and a construction-manager-as-constructor project delivery method will be followed.